Phytophthora infestans: Life cycle, signs and symptoms

-People can observe Phytophthora infestans produce dark green, then brown then black spots on the surface of potato leaves and stems, often near the tips or edges, where water or dew collects.
+People can observe P. infestans produce dark green, then brown then black spots on the surface of potato leaves and stems, often near the tips or edges, where water or dew collects.
 The sporangia and sporangiophores appear white on the lower surface of the foliage.
 As for tuber blight, the white mycelium often shows on the tubers' surface.

 Under ideal conditions, P. infestans completes its life cycle on potato or tomato foliage in about five days.
 Sporangia develop on the leaves, spreading through the crop when temperatures are above 10 °C and humidity is over 75–80% for 2 days or more.
 Rain can wash spores into the soil where they infect young tubers, and the spores can also travel long distances on the wind.
 The early stages of blight are easily missed.
 Symptoms include the appearance of dark blotches on leaf tips and plant stems.
 White mold will appear under the leaves in humid conditions and the whole plant may quickly collapse.
 Infected tubers develop grey or dark patches that are reddish brown beneath the skin, and quickly decay to a foul-smelling mush caused by the infestation of secondary soft bacterial rots.
 Seemingly healthy tubers may rot later when in store.

 P. infestans survives poorly in nature apart from on its plant hosts.
 Under most conditions, the hyphae and asexual sporangia can survive for only brief periods in plant debris or soil, and are generally killed off during frosts or very warm weather.
 The exceptions involve oospores, and hyphae present within tubers.
 The persistence of viable pathogen within tubers, such as those that are left in the ground after the previous year's harvest or left in cull piles is a major problem in disease management.
 In particular, volunteer plants sprouting from infected tubers are thought to be a major source of inoculum (or propagules) at the start of a growing season.
 This can have devastating effects by destroying entire crops.